 This class is designed to give students exposure to various career opportunities according to their interests.
 Jobs are found by the special ed teacher and student based on career skill and interest.
 The student will receive credit upon completion of all requirements set by the employer and instructor.
+This is a pass/fail course; no letter grades are given.

-3516/17 LIFE SKILLS
+3516/17 LIFE SKILLS (1 credit/semester for each period)